Marvel Super Heroes (role-playing game): Talents

-Karma

-The game's equivalent of experience points is Karma, a pool of points initially determined by the sum of a character's three mental attributes (Reason, Intuition, and Psyche).

-The basic system allows players to increase their chances of success at most tasks by spending points of Karma.
-For example, a player who wants to make sure he hits a villain in a critical situation can spend however many Karma points are necessary to raise the dice roll to the desired result.
-The referee distributes additional Karma points at the end of game sessions, typically as rewards for accomplishing heroic goals such as defeating villains, saving innocents, and foiling crimes.
-Karma can also be lost for unheroic actions such as fleeing from a villain or failing to stop a crime.
-In fact, in a notable departure from many RPGs, but strongly in keeping with the genre, all Karma is lost if a hero kills someone or allows someone to die.

-In the Advanced Game, Karma points can also be spent to permanently increase character attributes and powers.

 Game mechanics

 Two primary game mechanics drive the game: column shifts and colored results.
 Both influence the difficulty of an action.

 A column shift is used when a character is trying a hard or easy action.
 A column shift to the left indicates a penalty, while a shift to the right indicates a bonus.

 The column for each ability is divided into four colors: white, green, yellow, and red.
 A white result is always a failure or unfavorable outcome.
 In most cases, getting a green result is all that is needed to succeed at a particular action.
 Yellow and red results usually indicate more favorable results that could knock back, stun, or even kill an opponent.
 However, the GM can determine that succeeding at a hard task might require a yellow or red result.

-Additional rules in the "Campaign Book" of the Basic Set, and the subsequent Advanced Set, use the same game mechanic to resolve non-violent tasks.
+Additional rules in the "Campaign Book" of the basic and advanced sets use the same game mechanic to resolve non-violent tasks.